Amal-BB/Ghadames/README.md

  .
 As a visitor user, I would like to get knowledge of the most valuable information about Ghadames and its heritage town.

  .
-As a visitor user, I would like to easily navigat through clear, organized, and attractive layout colors and images.
+As a visitor user, I would like to easily navigate through clear, organized, and attractive layout colors and images.

  .
 As a visitor user, I would like to view a city gallery contain a short video, and clear images.